fryefryefrye/Open-Source-RKS/README.md

 It's very convenient to Entry your car when you have PKE system.<br>
-Do you want open the door of your home without take out your keys.<br> Let's make your own PKE system for your home or other application if you like.<br>
+Do you want open the door of your home without take out your keys.<br> I've found a solution that every electronic fans can make a PKE system at home in a very cheap price.<br> Arduino based Controller can make you to use this system in any application if you like.<br>
+You can make a issue or mail to me if you have any question.<br>

 ## A very simple wireless Key.